phitoduck/project-generator-cli-poc/README.md

 Here, we propose a tool that makes Python software development and deployment as frictionless as possible--both for individuals and for teams.

+Any text in this file is up for discussion.

 ## Movivations

 - Python packaging is hard